cyrillefr/bugtracker/README.md

     *   Browser does not retrieve if change after #

-3. Client/Server
+4. Client/Server
     *   package json, server side dependencies
     *   client side dependencies: classical client (html)
     *   /public/client: can be served

-4. Bootstrap
+5. Bootstrap
     *   Use of  angular-ui-bootstrap package => no conflict between Angular and jQuery(Bootstrap depends on jQuery) but that module has been rewritten WITHOUT jQuery
     *   Rule of thumb: never use jQuery with Angular

-5. Routers
+6. Routers
     *   Express router  for '/' and for all ajax called resources
     *   Angular router to call templates/partials

-6. Controllers & Module
+7. Controllers & Module
-Angular Cornerstone
+    *   Angular Cornerstone
-refresh controllers with events after insert, broadcast of an event, onEvent defined in controller -> call to function that cause list to refresh
+    *   refresh controllers with events:
+    *   after insert, broadcast of an event, onEvent defined in controller -> call to function that cause list to refresh

-7. MVC
+8. MVC
     *   1 file for module definition and router
     *   1 file for controllers that aim for app browsing
     *   conf directory: java style
     *   model directory

-8. Test
+9. Test
     *   Mocha: npm install -g mocha
     *   For now: very simple
     *   type mocha and look for test directory

-9. Test
+10. Misc
     *   package.json:
     *   "scripts": {"start": "node ./bin/www",  "test": "mocha" }
     *   => npm test : starts testing